robwilkerson/CakePHP-Audit-Log-Plugin/README.md

 $ composer require robwilkerson/cakephp-audit-log-plugin
 ```

-This will automatically update your `composer.json`, download and install the required pacakges.
+This will automatically update your `composer.json`, download and install the required packages.

 #### As an Archive